twfahey1/aqto_ai_codegen/README.md

 ## CONFIGURATION
 - On the Aqto AI Core test page (/aqto-ai-core/test), ask the AI to generate some code for you, e.g. "Hey, I need a new module, please, lets call it 'test123'."

+## USAGE
+You can use natural language roughly equivalent to the following to generate code:
+"Hey, I need a new module, please, lets call it 'test123'."
+"In super_blocks module, lets do a Hero block that has a caption and subheading with a media image field"

 ## MAINTAINERS

 Current maintainers for Drupal 10: